jakubrwisniewski/another-ws-server/README.md

 # another-ws-server
-Simple websocket server with multi-client and separate projects support.
+Simple websocket server with multi-client and multi-scope support.
 Built up on `websocket` package.

 ## How multi-client support works?

 Server receives message from client and broadcasts it to all connected clients (besides the one who sends the message).

-## How separate projects work?
+## How multi-scope works?

-You need only a single websocket server to handle multiple projects separately.
-This is achieved by `pid` flag passed with options.
+You need only a single websocket server and you can connect multiple projects (scopes) and send messages for clients within scope.
-How it works?
-When clients sends a message to server, server recognize its pid.
-Server broadcast this message to other clients with the same pid.
-Any other client with other pid (from other projects) won't receive this message.
+This means, messages from one project won't be send to another.

 ## How to use server
 ```js
 const Server = require('@jkob/another-ws-server/server');
 const server = new Server({